quinlan-lab/constraint-tools/README.md

 ## Production models

-In the `/dist` directory, we distribute models that were trained on a genome-wide set of putatively neutral regions (also located in the `/dist` directory).
+In the `/dist` directory, we distribute models that were trained on a genome-wide training set of trustworthy noncoding regions (also located in the `/dist` directory).
 The bash script that was used to generate these models is:

 ```
-train-germline-models-production.sh
+train-germline-models-production-window-sizes.sh
 ```

 ## Sanity checks